pabgan/pabgan-cv/CV-Pablo_Ganuza_Vidal.md

 	* Test design and execution for new  features, daily using Linux and SQL to analyze data.
 	* Customized customer releases testing to ensure client expectations are met.
 	* Java, Bash and Python scripts development and code review to automate tests and tasks.
-	* Being this a complicated product I helped increase QA throughput by almost two times.
+	* Being this a complicated product I helped to increase QA throughput by almost two times.

 3/2016 - 12/2016
 :	**Senior QA Engineer**; [TCP Sistemas e Ingeniería](http://www.linkedin.com/company/tcp) @ [Microsoft](http://www.microsoft.com) (Madrid, Spain)